 Students succeed in classrooms when there is a set routine they can learn to follow.
 Some of those routines include: how they begin working, voice levels, rotating between different centers, turning work in, and clean-up.
-All of your routines should be taught, modeled, and practiced.
+All your routines and procedures should be taught, modeled, and practiced.
 Once routines have been put into place, be consistent in maintaining the expectations.
 Learn all the important routines to establish and how to start centers at the beginning of the year with this link.

 2. Model Expectations

 Setting high expectations for centers will help students to be successful.
 This goes for routines like transitions and labeling a center assignment, voice levels while working, and the quality of work students produce.
 Model exactly what it is you expect from students and do not deviate.
 Allowing students to chat off-task while working or to turn in poor quality work one day but not the next will send mixed messages.
 Maintain your expectations so that students can count on consistency and develop good habits.
 Consistency gives students the security of always knowing what is expected and what is being asked of them.

 Most students do not start the school year off with a high level of stamina when it comes to working independently.
 This is something that must be practiced.
 During the first week of centers, gauge how long your students can work independently.
 Try to avoid centers that are much longer than that.
 Slowly over the next few weeks, increase your expectations for independent work time by introducing centers that will take slightly longer.
 Slowly increasing their center tasks will build stamina but not overwhelm students.

 4. Reinforce Positive Behavior